How To Choose Happiness and Live No Other Way

 -Unknown

-It doesn’t matter how long it takes; the result will be worth it.
+It doesn’t matter how long it takes, the end result will be worth it.
 Think happy.
 Problems do not define you.
 You will have to do what you have to do anyway.
 Why not choose happiness?
-Refuse to live any other way.
+Simply refuse to live any other way.

-Happy people tend not to allow themselves to be overwhelmed by their situation.
-Like Minimalists, they do not look for happiness in possessions, people, and things.
+Happy people tend not to let themselves be overwhelmed by their circumstances.
+Like Minimalists, they do not seek happiness in possessions, people, or things.

-Don’t block or suppress negative feelings—that is not what I am saying.
-Experience them, feel them, and live them.
+Don’t block or suppress negative feelings, that is not what I am saying, experience them.
+Feel them.
+Live them.
 Give them a few minutes and try to be done with them.
 Choose Happiness and work on that.

-If you have stubborn negative feelings or even depression, please seek professional help.
+For stubborn negative feelings or even depression, please seek professional help.
 There is no shame in needing help.
-No one can do everything for everyone, and we all will benefit from help from time to time.
+No person can do everything to everyone.
+We all will benefit from help from time to time.

 You only have 168 hours a week.
 I try to enjoy at least 160 of those hours by choosing happiness.
-Understanding happiness as a choice is not enough to experience and enjoy it fully.
+Understanding happiness as a choice is simply not enough to fully experience and enjoy it.
 That requires an intentional decision to choose and live it.

 Create Happiness